Ftuuky/yolov5-inference/README.md

 ## Introduction

 This repository is a fork from [**Ultralytics' repository**](https://github.com/ultralytics/yolov5) for YOLOv5 open-source object detection method.
-Please check original repo for information on pretrained checkpoints and tutorials on how to reproduce their environment or train with custom data.
+Please check original repo for up-to-date code, information on pretrained checkpoints, and tutorials on how to reproduce their environment or train with custom data.
 Main changes are a focus on inference only and ensuring it works in Windows 10.

 YOLOv5 provides SOTA realtime object detection.
 For more information see the [Roboflow's blog post](https://blog.roboflow.ai/yolov5-is-here/) and guide to [train it on a custom dataset](https://blog.roboflow.ai/how-to-train-yolov5-on-a-custom-dataset/).
 This [HackerNews]() thread provides additional insights and potential naming controversy.